etiennebert/forest_club/1_Data/README_DATA.md

 ```bash
 A_FAO_annual_evolution_per_GLORIA_sector.yxmd
 ```
-This finishes preparing the forest area evolution per MRIO sector with a particular focus on the incremental positive changes.
+This finishes preparing the forest area evolution per GLORIA MRIO sector with a particular focus on the incremental positive changes.
+The results are stored into the file: 'A-3_Output_FAO_annual_evolution_per_sector_October_2024_GLORIA.xlsx' with the different columns:
+- A: Area Code (UN official M49 area code https://unstats.un.org/unsd/methodology/m49/)
+- B: Area Name
+- C: Year (all years between 2000 and 2020)
+- D: Simple Moving Average (SMA).
+See Suplementary Information for further information.
+-

 ## Third step, preparing MRIO data
 In the same folder, 1.
 Data\2.
 FAO data